framejs/framejs/readme.md

 #### Prequisitions

-FrameJS requires a recent LTS version of NodeJS and npm.
 Make sure you've installed and/or updated Node before continuing.

-While FrameJS is just Javascript (es6) it can be built without a build pipeline, but it's recommended to setting up tools to bundle and minify for production.
+It's recommended to setting up tools to bundle and minify for production.
 A modern build pipeline typically consists of:

 * A package manager, such as Yarn or npm.
 It lets you take advantage of a vast ecosystem of third-party packages, and easily install or update them.

 * A bundler, such as webpack or Browserify.
 It lets you write modular code and bundle it together into small packages to optimize load time.

-> Web components only works in es6 natively, and es5 and es6 components cannot be mixed in the same runtime, so you should ship components as es6 modules, and let the consumer application compile to es5 if needed.
+> The custom elements API dictates elements to we written as es6 classes.
+Good practice is to let a consumer application transform the code to es5, or compile to both.
+The browser runtime cannot mix es5 and es6 custom elements.

 #### Usage